How to Cope With a Divorce

 Sometimes we need more support than an understanding friend can give us.
 In these cases:

-Look into divorce support groups.
-There are Facebook groups and other online forums as well as in-person Meetups and church-based groups.
+- Look into divorce support groups.
+There are Facebook groups and other online forums as well as in-person meetups and church-based groups that will help you on how to cope with separation from your husband or wife.
 Start with a simple Google search to see what’s available and sounds good to you.

-Seek professional counseling.
+- Seek professional counseling.
 If the pain of your divorce is too much or if you are having difficulty carrying out normal day-to-day activities, it may be time to seek divorce counseling.
+You could do therapy to help improve your life.

 Care for Your Body and Mind

-It’s essential you take care of yourself during this time.
+It’s essential you take care of your mind, body, and spirit during this time.
 Doing so will minimize the effects of stress, helping you to recover and move on.
 Now more than ever is the time to:

 Avoid Power Struggles & Arguments with Your Ex